Suggested 2-day tour to the Daintree and Cape Tribulation National Park. Introduction to Cairns gay life.

 Breakfast at the hotel.

 9.00 – Departure from the hotel and continuation of the tour.

-Then we will go to the Daintree River crossing.
+Then you will go to the Daintree River crossing.

-And then we will be heading back to Cairns.
+And then you will be heading back to Cairns.

-On the way back we will visit the famous gay Turtle Cove resort (if you are not staying there already).
+On the way back you could visit a popular gay resort, Turtle Cove (if you are not staying there already).
 Here you could order beer, wine or a cocktail, have a walk on a cute beach, and have a swim in the sea (clothing optional).
 You could also have a chat with local gays and gays from other countries.

-In Cairns your guide will show you some places popular with gays: clubs and restaurants.
-He will also inform you of such activities as Tropical Mardi Gras which includes a Fair Day; concerts, balls and parties; and post Sydney Mardi Gras recovery at the famous Turtle Cove resort on the Coral Sea.
+In Cairns you could visit some places popular with gays: clubs and restaurants.
+You could also enquire about such activities as Tropical Pride which includes a Fair Day; concerts, balls and parties; and post Sydney Mardi Gras recovery at the famous Turtle Cove resort on the Coral Sea.

 Tour duration: 2 days (10 hours a day).